 This paper is organized as follows.
-In Section~\ref{Impulsivesemi} we introduce the class of impulsive semiflows considered here, and the topologies in the space of vector fields and impulses.
-Section~\ref{sec:state} is devoted to the statement of the main results, considering perturbations of the impulses (Subsection~\ref{subsec:C0impulses}) and of the vector fields (Subsection~\ref{subsec:C0flows}).
-Some applications of the main results appear in Subsection~\ref{sec:examples}.
-In Section~\ref{sec:prelimi} we introduce the concept of Poincar\'e maps for this class of impulsive semiflows and prove several $C^0$-perturbation lemmas (including $C^0$-closing lemmas and creation of periodic attractors) both for flows and impulses.
-We also prove that $C^0$-generic vector fields generate impulsive semiflows whose periodic orbits are all permanent, and that a similar conclusion holds for $C^0$-generic impulses, while considering periodic orbits that intersect the impulsive region.
+In Section~\ref{Impulsivesemi} we introduce the class of impulsive semiflows considered here, and the topologies in the space of impulses and flows.
+Section~\ref{sec:state} is devoted to the statement of the main results, considering perturbations of the impulses (Subsection~\ref{subsec:C0impulses}) and of the flows (Subsection~\ref{subsec:C0flows}).
+In Section~\ref{sec:prelimi} we introduce the concept of Poincar\'e map for this class of impulsive semiflows and prove several $C^0$-perturbation lemmas (including $C^0$-closing lemmas and creation of periodic attractors) both for flows and impulses.
+We also prove that $C^0$-generic flows generate impulsive semiflows whose periodic orbits are all permanent, and that a similar conclusion holds for $C^0$-generic impulses, while considering periodic orbits that intersect the impulsive region.
 The proofs of the main results are summoned in Sections~\ref{sec:proof1} and ~\ref{sec:proof2}.
-Finally, in Section~\ref{sec:finalc} we discuss some possible future research directions.
+Finally, in Sections ~\ref{sec:examples} and ~\ref{sec:finalc} we provide several examples and discuss some possible future research directions, respectively.